Support the School of Information

 More information about the school can be found at: http://www.ischool.berkeley.edu/

 The I School Annual Fund supports all the programs and activities of the School of Information, directly and indirectly, and helps the school by giving us the flexibility to use them when and where they are needed most.

 For example, gifts to the fund can help support extracurricular and community-building programs that enhance the student experience, improve our facilities, or seed funds for other initiatives that align with the needs of the I School community.

 Other Giving Options

-Annalee Saxenian Graduate Student Support Fund — this fund was established in 2006 with a gift from current I School Dean AnnaLee Saxenian to support graduate students in the School of Information.
+Annalee Saxenian Graduate Student Support Fund — this fund was established in 2006 with a gift from former I School Dean AnnaLee Saxenian to support graduate students in the School of Information.

 The School of Information Student Experience Fund — this fund will support student-led initiatives and programs which complement or enhance the existing curriculum at the School of information.
 Examples include: seeding student government funds annually, enhancing career services programs and other events critical to students in a professional degree program.

 I School Innovators Fund — gifts to this fund support students to envision ambitious enterprises and help them realize their dreams.

 The School of Information Graduate Opportunity Fellowship — this fund provides much-needed fellowship support to graduate students at the UC Berkeley School of Information.
 Preference is given to students who have overcome significant challenges in pursuing higher education; shown leadership in the fields of diversity, equity, and inclusion; or whose research addresses social inequality and/or social impact.